 Regarding syntactic varieties, as measured by the total number of different grammatical verb forms used in the task, the essay by planners who had both pre-task planning and task rehearsal contained the most syntactically complex sentences, averaging 22.33 clauses per T-unit, whereas those who had no pre-task planning Without any opportunity to rehearse the task provided the least syntactically complex with 13.54 clauses per T-unit.

 The results of this study support the findings of the previous studies suggesting significant differences among the groups with different task conditions.
-In Robinson’s theory, task complexity is determined by two sets of features, ‘resource directing’ (e.g. whether or not the task requires reasoning) and ‘resource depleting’ (e.g. whether or not there is opportunity for strategic planning).
+Task complexity in Robinson’s theory is defined by two sets of aspects, ‘resource directing’ (e.g. whether the task needs reasoning) and ‘resource depleting’ (e.g. whether there is opportunity for strategic planning).
 These two factors ‘interact and affect task production in measurable ways’ (p.
-31).In contrast, accuracy and, in particular, complexity are achieved by learners drawing on their rule-based system and thus require syntactic processing.
-Complexity is distinguished from accuracy in that it is related to the ‘restructuring’ that arises as a result of the need to take risks whereas accuracy reflects the learner’s attempt to control existing resources and to avoid errors.
+31).
+On the contrary, accuracy and specially complexity are achieved by learners drawing on their rule-based system and therefore require syntactic processing.
+Complexity is different from accuracy since it is related to the ‘restructuring’ that arises as a result of the need to take risks whereas accuracy reflects the learner’s attempt to control existing resources and to avoid errors.

-The result of this study, also, support Ellis (2003, 2008) Ellis & Barkhuizen (2005) ideas, who maintain that complexity is characterized as the extent to which the language produced in performing a task is elaborate and varied (Ellis 2003, p.340) and pertains to learners’ tendency to take risks to use the cutting edge of their linguistic knowledge which may ultimately lead to the process of restructuring (Ellis, 2008; Ellis & Barkhuizen, 2005).
+Also, the results of this study, support Ellis (2003, 2008) Ellis & Barkhuizen (2005) ideas, who believe that complexity is determined as the extent to which the language produced in performing a task is elaborate and varied (Ellis 2003, p.340) and related to learners’ tendency to take risks to use the most advanced of their linguistic knowledge which may finally give rise to the process of restructuring (Ellis, 2008; Ellis & Barkhuizen, 2005).
 Thus, these findings led to the rejection of the first Null Hypothesis.

 The second research hypothesis was directed toward identifying the impact of pre-task instruction and task rehearsal on accuracy writing of Iranian EFL learners.
 It was hypothesized that pre-task instruction and task rehearsal have no influence on EFL Learners’ writing accuracy.
 Accuracy was measured in two ways: Error-free clauses and Correct-verb forms.
 In order to test the null hypothesis, a one-way between –group multivariate analysis of variance (MANOVA) was performed to investigate the impact of pre-task instruction and task rehearsal on syntactic complexity and syntactic variety of EFL learners.
 Preliminary assumption testing was conducted to check for normality, linearity, univariate and multivariate outliers, homogeneity of variance-covariance matrices, and multicollinearity.
 The results of analysis indicated no violation on the assumptions.
 Table4.6. summarizes the descriptive statistics on students’ writing accuracy.